mocidis/asound/README.md

 # asound
-run ./build.sh to build alsa lib
-Output will be placed in output.arm and output.intel
+run ./build.sh to build alsa lib the libs will be placed in mocdis/libs/$(PLATFORM)